alandefreitas/small/README.md

 <br/>

-- Container implementations often include a number of optimizations for the case when they are small.
+- Applications usually contain many auxiliary small data structures for each large collection of values.
+Container implementations often include several optimizations for the case when they are small.
-- This is useful since most applications contain a number of auxiliary small containers for each heavy container.
 - These optimizations cannot usually make it to the STL because of ABI compatibility issues.
 Users might need to reimplement these containers or rely on frameworks that include these implementations.
-- Depending on large library collections for simple containers might impose a cost on the user that's higher than necessary and hinder the evolution of these containers.
+- Depending on large library collections for simple containers might impose a cost on the user that's higher than necessary and hinder collaboration on the evolution of these containers.
 - This library includes independent implementations of the main STL containers optimized for the case when they are small.

 <br/>